borisdev/resume/resume.md

 - I assigned Jira issues to engineers.
 - 1:1 meetings with the VP of Engineering.
-- After one engineer left to another company, I stepped in to refactor the inference server.
+- After one engineer left for another company, I stepped in to refactor the inference server.
 - I organized the subject-matter expert embarrassment reviews.

 Managed the offshore annotators